-As a part of the Feral Cat Project, Markham operates a Trap, Neuter & Return (TNR) Program to help manage stray and feral cat colonies.
+As a part of the Feral Cat Project, Markham operates Trap, Neuter & Return (TNR) Program to help manage stray and feral cat colonies.
 According to the Toronto Feral Cat TNR Coalition, this program is supported by almost all major animal welfare organizations.
 TNR is the only humane and effective long term strategy to stabilize or modestly reduce feral cat overpopulation.
 Under the program, homeless outdoor cats will be live-trapped and transported to a veterinarian, registered with the City, sterilized, vaccinated, ear tipped and micro-chipped, fostered for a short period, and then returned to their colony.
 Kittens as well as tame and socialized cats are available for adoption.
 Traps can be borrowed from the City.
 A training workshop for feral cat caretakers was held in the City Civic Centre in February 2012.

 In Markham, all dogs must be kept on a leash and the owner must have physical control of the leashed dog until inside the Off-Leash Area.
-An umbrella volunteer group, Leash Free Markham Committee, is responsible for establishing, organizing, and maintaining all Dog Off-Leash Areas within the City's borders.
-The Committee reports to Council through an assigned City staff member.
+An umbrella volunteer group Leash Free Markham Committee is responsible for establishing, organizing, and maintaining all Dog Off-Leash Areas within the City's borders.
+The committee reports to Council through an assigned City staff member.

-To further supplement its online licensing, Markham is also currently investigating the implementation of a customer loyalty card initiative to encourage pet licensing.
-This is similar to a very successful program implemented in Calgary.
+To further supplement its online licensing, Markham has also implementing a customer loyalty card initiative which builds on this best practice from Calgary.